kris2point0/CLFContainerViewController/README.md

 Two useful subclasses are included for you to further subclass, or to examine for examples of how to subclass CLFContainerViewController.

 CLFStackContainerViewController implements a container view controller that functions as a stack with push and pop methods for adding and removing view controllers.
+You can also push and pop view controllers using segues.
+CLFStackPushSegue is provided for pushing view controllers onto the stack, and CLFStackPopSegue is automatically used for any unwind segues that occur in the container.

 CLFTabbedContainerViewController implements a container view controller that functions similarly to a UITabBarController, although it does not include any UI for a tab bar (you could further implement such UI in your own subclass).